lukedodd/Pixslam/README.md

 )
 ```

-The above example demonstrates relative indexing, the division operator, and the fact that numerical operations can accept more than two arguments (so `+` can be used to sum a list.)
+The above example demonstrates relative indexing, the division operator, and the fact that numerical operations can accept more than two arguments (e.g. `+` can be used to sum a list.)

 ``` bash
 # Run from the examples directory to create a blurred version of the Lenna image.
 ../pixslam box_3x3.psm ../example_data/lena.png box_3x3_out_1.png
 ```

+Input and output of the above:

 ![Output from box_3x3.psm](raw/master/readme_images/lena_blur.png "Output from box_3x3.psm.")